-Egg Donor Q&A
+Egg Donor FAQ

+This is a common egg donor FAQ.
 Yes, a previous tubal ligation does not affect egg donation.

 How many times can I donate?